Home Aviation Jet Card vs Charter vs Fractional

 Guaranteed availability with short notice windows

 Most fractional programmes guarantee aircraft availability within ten to twenty-four hours, depending on the programme and notice period purchased.
 This is among the tightest guaranteed availability windows in private aviation — better than most jet cards for short-notice bookings and materially better than the open charter market for unusual departure times or remote departure airports.
-For the traveller who genuinely cannot afford uncertainty about whether a flight will be available, fractional delivers the strongest guarantee.

 Fractional Limitations